 You may experience pain, swelling or bleeding for a time after the extraction.
-Instructions on how to manage these problems, if they occur, are described on the back of this page.
-These should last for only a short while, but should a problem become more severe or last longer than you anticipated, call our office immediately.
+Instructions on how to manage these problems, if they occur, will be given to you.
+These should last for only a short while, but should a problem become more severe or last longer than you anticipated, please call our office.